vechiato/vechiato.github.io/content/post/Book Learning Open Telemetry.md

   - sre
 ---

-# **Learning OpenTelemetry: Setting Up and Operating a Modern Observability System**

 As someone who has spent countless hours troubleshooting distributed systems, I understand the struggle of trying to untangle metrics, logs, and traces spread across multiple tools.
 That’s why _Learning OpenTelemetry_ by Austin Parker and Ted Young resonated with me.
 This book introduces OpenTelemetry, a game-changing framework for observability that unifies these disparate signals into a cohesive system.
 Whether you're new to observability or a seasoned developer looking to adopt modern practices, this book provides the tools and insights to make your systems more transparent and easier to debug.